w3c/testtwf-website/docs/github-101.md

             $ git config --global user.email "your_email@address.com"

         _This should be the email address you used to create the account in Step 1._
     * Next, type:

             $ git config --global push.default upstream

         This ensures that git push will never unintentionally create or update a remote branch.

 4. (Optional) If you don't want to enter your username and password every time you talk to the remote server, you'll need to set up password caching.
-    See [Mac Instructions][mac-setup], or [Windows Instructions][window-setup], or [Linux Instructions][linux-setup]. _On all of those pages, see 'Password caching'_.
+    See [Mac Instructions][mac-setup], or [Windows Instructions][window-setup],
+     or [Linux Instructions][linux-setup]. _On all of those pages, see 'Password caching'_.

+## Test Repositories

+The test repository that you contribute to will depend on the specification that you are testing.
+Currently there are two test repositories, one for CSS specification tests and the main W3C repository that contains tests for all other specificatons:
+* Main W3C test repository [github.com/w3c/web-platform-tests][main-repo]
+* CSS specification test repository: [github.com/w3c/csswg-test][css-repo]

 ## Fork

 Now that you have Git set up, you can grab the tests.
 All of the test repositories are read-only, which means you must fork your own copy.
 This will enable you to [submit][submit] your tests using a pull request (more on this [below][submit]).

 1. In the browser, go the the GitHub page for the test repository:
-    * CSS: [github.com/w3c/csswg-test][css-repo]
+    * CSS test repository: [github.com/w3c/csswg-test][css-repo]
-    * everything else: [github.com/w3c/web-platform-tests][main-repo]
+    * Main W3C test repository: [github.com/w3c/web-platform-tests][main-repo]

 2. Click the ![fork][forkbtn] button in the upper right.

 3. The fork will take several seconds, then you will be redirected to your GitHub page for this forked repository.
 If you forked the HTML test repo (for example), you will now be at **https://github.com/username/web-platform-tests**.

 4. Once you've successfully forked the repository, you can now clone it